 A set of programmable timing parameters is available to configure the SDRAM banks to support slower memory devices.
-Note that 32-bit wide devices are not supported on the SDRAM and AMI interfaces.
+The SDRAM and the AMI interface do not support 32-bit wide devices.

 The SDRAM controller address, data, clock, and control pins can drive loads up to distributed 30 pF.
 For larger memory systems, the SDRAM controller external buffer timing should be selected and external buffering should be provided so that the load on the SDRAM controller pins does not exceed 30 pF.